microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-Introduction.md

 ## Main new functionallity

 WDKv2 introduces a suite of new capabilities designed to simplify and enhance workload development for Microsoft Fabric.
 These features enable developers to build richer, more integrated experiences with less effort.
-With WDKv2, you can easily access Fabric APIs directly from the frontend, persist item defintion within Fabric, leverage a standardized item creation flow, and take advantage of improved security and interoperability through IFrame relaxation and public API support.
+With WDKv2, you can easily access Fabric APIs directly from the frontend, persist item definition within Fabric, leverage a standardized item creation flow, and take advantage of improved security and interoperability through IFrame relaxation and public API support.
 Additionally, WDKv2 streamlines your development lifecycle with built-in CI/CD support, making it easier to automate deployment and testing.
 The following sections provide an overview of each new functionality and guidance on how to incorporate them into your workloads.

 To see how you can interact with the new functaionallity take a look into the [WDKv2-How-To Guide](WDKv2-How-To.md)